axsh/openvdc/ci/acceptance-test/README.md

 ### Cleanup

-The `build_and_run_in_docker.sh` script traps EXIT and calls a cleanup function that will remove the docker container unless `LEAVE_CONTAINER` is set.
+The `build_and_run_in_docker.sh` script traps EXIT and calls a cleanup function that will remove the Docker container unless `LEAVE_CONTAINER` is set.

 The leftover KVM cache and Docker images are cleaned up periodically by a garbage collection job on Jenkins.